wso2-attic/ballerina-integrator/README.md

     updateOrder(endpoint client, http:Request req, string orderId) {
         json updatedOrder =? req.getJsonPayload();

-        // Find the order that needs to be updated from the map and retrieve in JSON format. json existingOrder = ordersMap[orderId];
+        // Find the order that needs to be updated and retrieve in JSON format. json existingOrder = ordersMap[orderId];

         // Updating existing order with the attributes of the updated order.